UncleClapton/PlexExternalPlayer/README.md

 * If the install dialog does not immediately appear for you in Firefox, a banner with the option to install the script should appear after the script loads.

 ## Documentation 1.4+ (Coming soon.)
-**Note: ** These features are currently in development, and not available on release.
+**Note: ** These features are currently in development, and not available on the release version.

 ### Generic Protocol
 * Designed to be an open protocol for other scripts to send files to the agent.